Life Outside the Terminal

 Traveling to eat.
 Cooking what I find.
 Every culture has a dish that tells you more than any history book.
 Food is the most honest form of storytelling.

-Strings & Keys
+Sax & Keys

 Music, most of my life